 reference sequences accepted are g., m., c. and n. (genomic, mitochondrial, coding DNA and non-coding DNA).

-repeated sequences include both small (mono-, di-, tri-, etc., nucleotide) and larger (kilobase-sized) repeats.
+repeated sequences include both small (mono-, di-, tri-, etc., nucleotide) and large (kilobase-sized) repeats.

-the format based on repeat position is preferred, descriptions of the repeat sequence quickly become too lengthy.
+the format based on repeat position is preferred, descriptions including the repeat sequence quickly become too lengthy.

 the format g.123_124TG, should not be used; it contains redundant information (“123_124” and “TG”).